boltops-tools/lono/docs/_reference/lono-cfn-deploy.md

 * template:   output/demo/templates/demo.yml
 * parameters: output/demo/params/development.json

 By [convention]({% link _docs/conventions/cli.md %}), the blueprint name is the same as the stack name.
 In turn, template name is the same as the blueprint name.
 Lastly, the param name will default to the template name.

-Here are examples of overriding the template and params name conventions.
+Some examples follow to help explain.

+## Convention: Stack, Blueprint, Template and Parameter are All the Same

+Let's say you have a blueprint in `blueprints/demo` with a structure the looks something like this:

+    .
+    ├── blueprints
+    │   └── demo
+    │       └── app
+    │           └── templates
+    │               ├── demo.rb
+    │               └── ec2.rb
+    └── configs
+        └── demo
+            └── params
+                ├── base.txt
+                └── development.txt

+The command:

+    lono cfn deploy demo

+Will use:

+* blueprint: blueprints/demo
+* template: blueprints/demo/app/templates/demo.rb
+* param: configs/demo/params/development.txt

+## Stack and Blueprint Do Not Match But Everything Else Does

+This is a common case, where the stack name is different from the blueprint name.

-    lono cfn deploy demo --template different1
+    lono cfn deploy my-demo --blueprint demo

-The template used is `app/templates/different1.rb` and the parameters used is `configs/demo/params/development/demo/different1.txt`.
+The stack will be called my-demo and the blueprint is `demo`.
+Since by convention, templates default to the blueprint name we're pretty much set.
+Lono will use:

+* blueprint: blueprints/demo
+* template: blueprints/demo/app/templates/demo.rb
+* param: configs/demo/params/development.txt

+Everything is the same as when the stack name matches the blueprint name.

+## Blueprint and Template Name Do Not Match, But Template and Param Name Matches

-    lono cfn deploy demo --param different2
+    lono cfn deploy my-demo --blueprint demo --template ec2

-The template used is `app/templates/demo.rb` and the parameters used is `configs/demo/params/development/demo/different2.json`.
+In this case we are using the ec2 template within the demo blueprint.
+We'll add another param file `configs/demo/params/ec2.txt`

+    └── configs
+        └── demo
+            └── params
+                └── ec2.txt

+Lono will use these files:

+* blueprint: blueprints/demo
+* template: blueprints/demo/app/templates/ec2.rb
+* param: configs/demo/params/ec2.txt

+## Template Name and Param Name Do Not Match

+The form with most control is the one with all options explicitly specified.

-    lono cfn deploy demo --template different3 --param different4
+    lono cfn deploy my-demo --blueprint demo --template ec2 --param large

-The template used is `app/templates/different3.rb` and the parameters used is `configs/demo/params/different3/different4.json`.
+We'll add another parameter file here: `configs/demo/params/ec2/large.txt`

+    └── configs
+        └── demo
+            └── params
+                └── ec2
+                    └── large.txt

+Lono will use these files:

+* blueprint: blueprints/demo
+* template: blueprints/demo/app/templates/ec2.rb
+* param: configs/demo/params/ec2/large.txt

 ## Options